-Today is International Women's Day and from Emiral we join this fight for equality.
+Today is International Women's Day and from Emiral we join this fight to achieve equality.
 In addition, in our sector it is a day to remember that a woman was the first computer programmer in history: Ada Lovelace.

-However, in the technology sector there is still a long way to go, as indicated by the latest data published in 2019 in the White Paper on Women in the Technological Field, prepared by the Ministry of Economy and Business, according to which only 15.6% of women are dedicated to the technology sector.
-Another revealing data is the one provided by the European Commission on women in the digital sector, according to which only 24 out of 1000 women graduate in ICT studies.
+However, in the technological sector there is still a long way to go, as indicated by the latest data published in 2019 in the White Paper on Women in the Technological Field, prepared by the Ministry of Economy and Business, according to which only 15 ,6% of women are dedicated to the technology sector.
+Another revealing fact is that provided by the European Commission on women in the digital sector, according to which only 24 out of every 1,000 women graduate with ICT studies.

 Being a woman in technology

 To commemorate this day, at Emiral we want to make a special mention and recognition to the women who are part of our team.
-We have shared with them how they started in this sector and how they foresee the future.
-This is what they have told us:
+We have shared with them how their beginnings were in this sector and how they foresee the future.
+This is what they told us:

-Patricia Barbolla: I have a degree in Business Administration and Management from Universidad Carlos III de Madrid.
+Patricia Barbolla: I have a degree in Business Administration and Management from the Carlos III University of Madrid.

-María Jesús Gimeno: I studied the master’s degree in SAP Consulting.
+Maria Jesus Gimeno: I studied the master in SAP Consulting.

 How many years have you been in the technology sector?

-P: I have been in this sector for 21 years.
+Q: I have been in this industry for 21 years.